 Abstract

 Proton-coupled electron transfer is an essential link between electron and proton transfer reactions in bioenergetics and catalysis.
 In artificial photosynthetic constructs, proton translocation over ~7 Å has been predicted and observed in concert with the oxidation of a phenol-based model of Tyrz in oxygenic photosynthesis.
-In the present work, two, three, and four proton transfers take place through Grotthuss-type mechanism in hydrogen bond networks comprising benzimidazole moieties linking the phenol to the final proton acceptor, a cyclohexylimine.
-Following electrochemical oxidation at the phenol, the appearance of an infrared band at ~1650 wavenumber signals proton arrival at the terminal basic site ~16 Å from the phenol.
+In the present work, two, three, and four proton transfers take place through a Grotthuss-type mechanism in hydrogen bond networks composed of benzimidazole moieties linking the phenol to the final proton acceptor, a cyclohexylimine.
+Following electrochemical oxidation at the phenol, the appearance of an infrared band at ~1650 wavenumbers signals proton arrival at the terminal basic site ~16 Å from the phenol.
 Reversing the electrode potential to reducing conditions reverses the proton translocation and resets the structure to the neutral initial species.

 Electrons and protons move in specific ways under gradients of chemical potential to perform the most fundamental processes of all living cells.
 These processes include the generation of proton-motive force (PMF, the difference in electrochemical potential of protons across a membrane) whereby the energetic demands of maintaining the living system in a steady state far from equilibrium are met (1, 2).
 One of the fundamental mechanisms nature uses to couple a spontaneous redox process to the anti-spontaneous generation of PMF is proton-coupled electron transfer (PCET).
 In other words, PCET provides a mechanism for translating the energy available from a redox process into PMF.
 Often in bioenergetic processes, the coupling between redox and PMF is fully reversible so that protons flowing down a PMF gradient across a membrane can drive a redox process in the anti-spontaneous direction.